 Previous estimates of abundance for California harbor porpoise were based on aerial surveys conducted between the coast and the 50-fm isobath during 1988-95 (Barlow and Forney 1994, Forney 1999).
 These estimates did not include an unknown number of animals found in deeper waters.
 Barlow (1988) found that the vast majority of harbor porpoise in California were within the 0-50-fm depth range; however, Green et al. (1992) found that 24% of harbor porpoise seen during aerial surveys of Oregon and Washington were between the 100m and 200m isobaths (55 to 109 fathoms).
-A systematic ship survey of depth strata out to 90 m in northern California showed that porpoise abundance declined significantly in waters deeper than 60 m (Carretta et al. 2001b).
+A systematic ship survey of depth strata out to 90 m in northern California showed that porpoise abundance declined significantly in waters deeper than 60 m (Carretta et al. 2001).
 Since 1999, aerial surveys extended farther offshore (to the 200m depth contour or a minimum of 15 nmi from shore in the region of the San Francisco-Russian River stock) to provide a more complete abundance estimate (Forney et al. 2014).
-A recent analysis of long-term trends in the San Francisco-Russian River harbor porpoise stock (Forney et al. 2019) between 1986 and 2017 estimated a population size of 7,524 (CV=0.574) porpoises during 2017.
+A recent analysis of long-term trends in the San Francisco-Russian River harbor porpoise stock (Forney et al. 2020) between 1986 and 2017 estimated a population size of 7,777 (CV=0.620) porpoises during 2017.
 This estimate includes a correction factor of 3.42 (1/g(0); g(0)=0.292, CV=0.366) (Laake et al. 1997) to adjust for groups missed by aerial observers, and it is the most recent estimate available for this stock.

-The minimum population estimate for the San Francisco-Russian River harbor porpoise stock is taken as the lower 20th percentile of the log-normal distribution of the abundance estimated from 1986 to 2017 aerial surveys, or 4,801 animals.
+The minimum population estimate for the San Francisco-Russian River harbor porpoise stock is taken as the lower 20th percentile of the log-normal distribution of the abundance estimated from 1986 to 2017 aerial surveys, or 4,811 animals.

-hierarchical А Bayesian analysis of harbor porpoise trends between 1986 and 2017 (Forney et al. 2019) showed an increase in population size following the elimination of gillnets from the range of the San Francisco -Russian River stock in 1987 (Forney et al. 2019).
-The population size peaked in 2005 at about 14,500 porpoises, and subsequently appeared to drop, leveling off at about 7,000-8,000 porpoises during 2010-2017 (Figure 2).
-There are no known causes of this apparent decline, and Forney et al. (2019) suggested that a shift in the distribution of harbor porpoise in this region, including a re-colonization of waters inside San Francisco Bay documented in 2009 (Stern et al. 2017), might have reduced their detectability during aerial surveys along the outer coast.
+hierarchical Bayesian analysis of harbor porpoise trends between 1986 and 2017 (Forney et al. 2020) showed an increase in population size following the elimination of gillnets from the range of the San Francisco -Russian River stock in 1987 (Forney et al. 2019).
+The population size peaked in 2005 at about 13,500 porpoises, and subsequently appeared to drop, leveling off at about 7,000-8,000 porpoises during 2010-2017 (Figure 2).
+Forney et al. (2020) noted that the apparent decrease after 2005 could be artefact of the large uncertainty in the abundance estimates during 2002-2007.
+Alternately, a shift in the distribution of harbor porpoise in this region, including a re-colonization of waters inside San Francisco Bay documented in 2009 (Stern et al. 2017), might have reduced their detectability during aerial surveys along the outer coast.

 Figure 2.
-Population trends for the San Francisco-Russian River harbor porpoise stock, 1986-2017 (from Forney et al. 2019).
+Population trends for the San Francisco-Russian River harbor porpoise stock, 1986-2017 (from Forney et al. 2020).
 Estimates represent median abundance (with 95% credible intervals) for years with survey effort (solid symbols) and without survey effort (open symbols).
 Shaded bars along the X-axis reflect the relative level of gillnet bycatch: high (black), or none (light gray).